Fauna of New Guinea: Birds

 New Guinea shares a distinction with New Zealand, in which birds form the most dominant lifeforms within its ecosystem.
 New Guinea has a rich biodiversity of avian life, with over 79 families and approximately 730 species that can be classified into four groups: breeding land and freshwater species, seabirds, migratory birds from the north, and migrants and vagrants from the south-southeast (Australia, New Zealand, and Oceania).
 There are eight Endemic Bird Areas in New Guinea, with about 320 endemic bird species in the country.

-The largest bird in New Guinea is the flightless cassowaries, of which all three species are native to New Guinea.
-Two of these species: the southern cassowary (Casuarius casuarius) and the northern cassowary (Casuarius unappendiculatus) reach heights of 1.8 metres (6 ft).
+The largest bird in New Guinea is the flightless cassowary, of which all three species are native to New Guinea.
+Two of these species, the southern cassowary (Casuarius casuarius) and the northern cassowary (Casuarius unappendiculatus), reach heights of 1.8 metres (6 ft).
 The southern cassowary is also native to the tropical regions of Northern Australia.
-These birds dominate the jungles and coasts of New Guinea, with adults fearing no enemies as - outside of humans - not even crocodiles were known to attack them.
-Likewise, the cassowary is one of the world's most dangerous birds, for it is capable of inflicting fatal kicking-injuries with its powerful legs, and the dagger-like claw on its inner toe.
-It is known to have killed several humans who have gotten too close, and they are especially dangerous when chicks are nearby.
+These birds dominate the jungles and coasts of New Guinea, with adults fearing no enemies as—outside of humans—not even crocodiles are known to attack them.
+The cassowary is one of the world's most dangerous birds, for it is capable of inflicting fatal kicking-injuries with its powerful legs, and the dagger-like claw on its inner toe.
+It is known to have killed several humans who have gotten too close, and is especially dangerous when chicks are nearby.

-Additionally, New Guinea's second-largest terrestrial bird is the neighbouring Australian bustard that is only located in the southern portions of the island.
+Additionally, New Guinea's second-largest terrestrial bird is the neighbouring Australian bustard that is only found in the southern portions of the island.

-New Guinea's top avian obligate predator is the New Guinea harpy eagle (Harpyopsis novaeguineae) and are the only known eagles to hunt their prey on the ground.
-Another apex avian predator are the aforementioned cassowaries as, despite their frugivorous nature, their large size, lack of natural enemies and recorded hunting behaviour paradoxically put these primary consumers at the top of the food chain as well.
+New Guinea's top avian obligate predator is the New Guinea harpy eagle (Harpyopsis novaeguineae), the only eagle known to hunt its prey on the ground.
+Another apex avian predator is the aforementioned cassowary; despite its frugivorous nature, this bird's large size, lack of natural enemies and recorded hunting behaviour paradoxically puts this primary consumers at the top of the food chain as well.
 New Guinea, the Amazon rainforest, the Philippines, and New Zealand all share the distinction of having a bird as dominant top predator.

 The pigeons and parrots are well-represented in New Guinea.
 These groups have achieved their greatest evolutionary diversity in New Guinea, for the island is abundant in fruits and nectar-producing plants.
 The parrots of New Guinea, as with Australia, are very diverse, with 46 species (one-seventh of the world's total).
 The 45 species of pigeons, including the three crowned-pigeons (the largest pigeons in the world) are one-sixth of the world's total.